 It’s the kind of gleeful self-deprecation you only get from a guy who knows he’s got plenty of “useful” things to say.
-If anything, Robbins, the high-performance business coach, personal improvement coach, bestselling author and entrepreneur, who last year became the president of SUCCESS Enterprises, has too many good ideas to fit into just one feature.
+If anything, Robbins, the high-performance business coach, personal improvement coach and bestselling author and entrepreneur, has too many good ideas to fit into just one feature.
 What follows is my best attempt.

-As he sees it, his leadership role—centered on strengthening and expanding SUCCESS’ personal development offerings—comes at an inflection point for both the company and our culture more broadly.
-“The magazine itself, the organization, is a 126-year-old piece of the legacy of personal development,” says Robbins.
-But he believes the very pillars of personal development are changing, because, well, consciousness evolves.
+As he sees it, his role as a coach and speaker—centered on strengthening and expanding individuals’ personal development—comes at an inflection point for our culture on a broad scale.
+He believes the very pillars of personal development are changing, because, well, consciousness evolves.
 Humans evolve.
 And one thing he’s grown to see in the recent past is that personal development has its limitations—at least the way we’ve been approaching it.

 The importance of building community as an entrepreneur

 “I think personal development had so many benefits, where people grew, people learned, people expanded, people reached new heights,” he continues.
 “They saw new things and experienced a new evolution of self.
 But it came with consequences.
 And the consequences were: They felt separate; they felt alone; they felt disconnected from their community.”